Canada Visa: New Wait Times for Indian Students, Visitor Visas, and PR Processing Time

 - Medical Exams and Biometric Capture: The appointment will take 2–3 weeks to schedule, but it will be worth the wait.

-- Geo-Political and Policy Changes: Priority response re-allocations on immigration, like the Ukraine war or policy changes under trade, re-allocate on a short-term basis.
+- Geo-Political and Policy Changes: Priority response re-allocations on immigration, such as the Ukraine war or policy changes under trade, are re-allocated on a short-term basis.

-Ask IRCC’s application tracker to remind you of the application status, or send a reminder email so you don’t have a wait time uncertainty factor.
+Use IRCC’s application tracker to remind you of your application status, or send a reminder email to avoid uncertainty about the wait time.

 FAQ